Discover Your Interior Design - Style - A Guide

 -

-Pick a wall or small décor item to try a color or texture that you’re curious about.
+Select one small item (wall art, lamp, etc.) to experiment with a color or texture you’d like to try.
 Low-commitment experiments help you discover what excites you visually and what doesn’t.
-Over time, these mini-trials contribute to a confident, cohesive look throughout your space.
+Over time, your home will feel more cohesive and put together.

 to Life with Paintit.ai